Divyesh-20/PRODIGY_WD_01/README.md

 ## Dependencies

 No external dependencies are required for this project.
-It relies solely on vanilla HTML, CSS, and JavaScript.
+It relies solely on  HTML, CSS, and JavaScript.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing